Q: How Do I Teach My Teen to Manage Emotions?

 Q: “Emotional regulation is the biggest challenge for my teen!
 What helps to build this skill, when typical coping skills, like relaxation, deep breaths, taking a walk, are difficult to implement In the ‘tough moments?’” — Jean

 First of all, learn to regulate yourself.
 Your agitation only adds fuel to your child’s fire.
 We all have those moments when we say something in frustration and wish we could take it back.
 As adults, our mature, thinking brain has the capacity to re-establish control and put those emotions back in their place.
-But for teens with ADHD, whose pre-frontal lobes finish maturing at age 25 or later, extra assistance is needed to learn this skill.
+But for teens with ADHD or ADD, whose pre-frontal lobes finish maturing at age 25 or later, extra assistance is needed to learn this skill.
 Keeping this perspective in mind will help you manage emotions, maintain your patience, and stay cool when you’re on the verge of losing it.

 Of course, managing yourself doesn’t mean you’ll never get upset; you’re as human as your kiddo and you will have your reactions.
 The difference is that you have the ability to notice when you’re becoming riled up and try to bring yourself back.
 You stop what you’re doing, take some deep breaths, call a pause in the action, and re-orient.
 If you have to go into the bathroom or step outside for a minute to quietly think and re-center, do that.
 Act like your GPS: re-center non-judgmentally.
 Every time you do this, you model for your teen how to do it for herself.